o3de/o3de.org/content/docs/user-guide/engine/file-io.md

 This topic describes how to directly access files in O3DE for special use cases.
 However, it's recommended that you use the O3DE Asset system to work with asset files.
 In most cases, raw file access is not required.
 For more information see [Working with the Asset Pipeline and asset files](/docs/user-guide/assets/intro.md).

-When you write an `AssetHandler`\-derived class to load assets in O3DE, runtime file handling is automatic.
+When you write an `AssetHandler`-derived class to load assets in O3DE, runtime file handling is automatic.
 However, some cases might require lower levels of file access at run time.
-Scenarios that might require low\-level file access include:
+Scenarios that might require low-level file access include:
 + Loading raw configuration files from the deployment root during startup before `.pak` files are mounted and available.
 + Direct access to the files in a `.pak` file.
 + Direct access to files at arbitrary locations on disk.